Get Your Legal and Financial Affairs in Order

 It’s extremely important to “get your affairs in order,” As part of my estate planning process, I provide my clients with a Peace of Mind Personal Inventory, a tool to record all their important information, from their doctor’s contact information to their office security code.
 There are a lot of things that most of us store ‘in our head” that our loved ones would need if we were gone.

 Don’t wait until someday–resolve to get organized today!
-Call Journey Law at 613-933-7720 to book your appointment today.
+Call Allinotte Law Office at 613-933-7720 to book your appointment today.
 Please mention this blog post when you call for an appointment.

 Are you interested in using this article in your newsletter or on your blog or website?